MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/yaml-pipeline-editor.md

 ## Configure the default agent pool

-If a YAML pipeline doesn't specify an agent pool, the default agent pool is used.
-The defaut pool is also used for post-run cleanup tasks.
+If a YAML pipeline doesn't specify an agent pool, the agent pool configured in the **Default agent pool for YAML** setting is used.
+This pool is also used for post-run cleanup tasks.

+To view and configure the **Default agent pool for YAML** setting:

 1. Edit the pipeline and choose **More actions** > **Triggers**.